OsvaldN/APS360_Project/README.md

 </p>

 ### 7.0 Quantitative and Qualitative Results
 The performance are measured quantitatively by comparing the MSE loss on the training data.
 Generated images are assessed qualitatively.
-The lowest MSE is reported below for each model.
+The lowest MSE is reported below for each model(Table 1).
 A DC-GAN has no comparable loss since it has no reconstruction element; a VAE-GAN will also be compared in the future.

 <p align="center">
 <img src=/images/image1.png>